scrollback/objectlevel/README.md

 ### What's new

+#### v0.2.2
+- Fixed an issue which sometimes caused index queries and queries with arrays of id's to return in the wrong order
+- Added a test for get by array of id's

 #### v0.2.0
 - **Breaking change**: The on-disk format has changed, and data files are not compatible. (no more flat files)
 - **Breaking change**: The API for querying with link data indexes have changed to `{ by: [linkname, indexname], eq: [link_target, index_val] }`